783009/783009.github.io/_posts/2025-01-12-Use-Dark-Mode.md

 ---
 title: USE DARK MODE
-description: A tutorial on hot to activate dark mode.
+description: A tutorial on how to activate dark mode.
 date: 12-01-2025
 categories: [Tutorial]
 tags: [Dark Mode, Tutorial]